Here's when you'll be able to buy the Monsters of the Multiverse D&D book by itself

 While the book is an amalgamation of prior material, it still has something to offer long-term adventurers - everything within has been streamlined or tweaked to improve gameplay.
 In addition, all races and monsters have been retooled to fit any setting.
 That means you don't have to work around references to the Forgotten Realms or Eberron when creating a new character.

-Although this won't be the last book D&D launches in 2022, we don't have any solid info on what comes next.
+Although this won't be the last book D&D launches in 2022, we don't have any solid info on what comes next beyond Critical Role adventure Call of the Netherdeep.
 Perhaps now that we've got a firm Mordenkainen Presents: Monsters of the Multiverse release date, details of a new sourcebook will come to light soon.

 Looking to expand beyond D&D?
 Don't forget to drop in on our guide to the best tabletop RPGs.
 And if you want models for your games, we've rounded up the best WizKids miniatures for beginners.